solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 The `saturating_add` function ensures the number will never overflow.
 Say the `kills` was a u8 and my current kill count was 255 (0xFF).
 If I killed another and added normally, e.g. `255 + 1 = 0 (0xFF + 0x01 = 0x00) = 0`, the kill count
-would end up as 0. `saturating_add` will keep it at its max if it’s about to roll over, so `255 + 1 = 255`.
-The `checked_add` function will throw an error if it’s about to overflow.
+would end up as 0. `saturating_add` will keep it at its max if it's about to roll over, so `255 + 1 = 255`.
+The `checked_add` function will throw an error if it's about to overflow.
 Keep this in mind when doing math in Rust.
-Even though `kills` is a u64 and will never roll with it’s current programming, it’s good practice to use safe math and consider roll-overs.
+Even though `kills` is a u64 and will never roll with it's current programming, it's good practice to use safe math and consider roll-overs.

 ```rust filename="attack_monster.rs"